QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-10-24-LiveDoc - jen.md

 3. **Scheduled Updates:** Runs on a predefined schedule to keep documentation current.
 4. **Resilient Architecture:** Built on Azure Durable Functions for reliable and scalable operation.
 5. **Integrations:** Works seamlessly with public and private repositories, supporting tools like GitHub, Bitbucket, and Azure Repos.

+## Code documentation and dependency reporting features
+You can find more about dependency reporting feature [here](https://ambitious-pond-0f5283f00-dev.eastasia.3.azurestaticapps.net/public/LiveDoc-Code-documentation-and-dependancy-reporting-features/).

 ## How to use LiveDoc - Headless tools